aenix-io/talos-bootstrap/README.md

 - Create a directory for holding your cluster configuration.
 - Run `talos-bootstrap` command for every node in your cluster.

+# Customizations

+You can specify your customizations in one of the following files:

+- `patch.yaml` - common settings used for all nodes.
+- `patch-controlplane.yaml` - settings used for controlplane nodes only
+- `patch-worker.yaml` - settings used for worker nodes only

+Read the [Configuration Patches](https://www.talos.dev/latest/talos-guides/configuration/patching/) documentation for more details.

 # Copyright

 Andrei Kvapil <kvapss@gmail.com>